 As we left the tamari brewery, the 85 year old grandfather waved to us as he was driving a fork lift around!

-We were surprised by a visit to a shiro tamari factory.
+We were surprised by a visit to Nitto Jozo's shiro (white) tamari factory.
 Shiro tamari is the polar opposite of Ito Shoten's tamari because it is 100% wheat, not 100% soy beans.
 The aroma has a beautiful koji nose and the flavor packed an umami punch with very balanced salt.
-Shiro tamari is very different from most shoyu/tamari because it is primarly used to highlight or accent ingredients as opposed to soy sauce, which is used to season food.
+Shiro tamari is very different from most shoyu/tamari because it is primarily used to highlight or accent ingredients as opposed to soy sauce, which is used to season food.